 What is a Traumatic Brain Injury?

-A Traumatic Brain Injury, or TBI, is an injury that is caused by a blow or jolt to the head, penetrating head injury, or by being violently shaken enough to disrupt the function of the brain are all under the umbrella of a brain injury.
-A TBI can change how a person acts, moves, communicates and thinks.
-An Acquired Brain Injury, or ABI, includes harm caused by pressure to the brain from inside the body such as the result of heart attacks, strokes, illness and near drowning.
-The Blue Valley School District serves the student with both types of brain injuries.
-If your child reports any symptoms of traumatic brain injury, seek medical attention right away and contact your building nurse as a follow-up.
+A Traumatic Brain Injury (TBI) is an injury that is caused by a blow or jolt to the head, penetrating head injury, or by being violently shaken enough to disrupt the function of the brain.
+A TBI can change how a person acts, moves, communicates, and thinks.
+An Acquired Brain Injury (ABI) includes harm caused by pressure to the brain from inside the body such as the result of heart attacks, strokes, illness and near drowning.

 - "Pressure in head"

 - Change in sleep patterns

 - "Don't feel right"

 - More emotional

 - Concentration or memory problems

 (forgetting game plays)